eacarvalho/kalah-game/README.md

 Technologies
 ---
-Built using maven, java 8, spring-boot 1.4.1, spring-boot-actuator, spring-mvc and lombok.
+Built on **maven**, **java 8**, spring-boot 1.4.1, spring-boot-actuator, spring-mvc and lombok.

+>> Maven and Java 8 are required to run the project, be sure you have already installed.

 Travis CI (Continuous Integration)
 ---
 Using Travis as CI (https://travis-ci.org/eacarvalho/kalah-game)

-How start the project kalah-game
+How start the Kalah Game
+---
 1) Build:

 ```